tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 This is useful for noticing when the encrypted value changes without actually knowing the encrypted value.

+> [!WARNING]
+> If a credential object is updated, the encrypted value on disk is changed and thus the hash value with it.
+>
+> Credentials are re-encrypted when:
+>
+> - the credentials are changed in the UI (even it the change does not include the credential value, e.g. changing the description)
+> - reloading a CasC bundle which includes credentials (in this case, the credentials are recreated and thus re-encrypted)

-If this is not wanted, setting `BUNDLEUTILS_CREDENTIAL_HASH=false` will use a env var like representation instead.
+If false positives such as those above are not wanted, setting `BUNDLEUTILS_CREDENTIAL_HASH=false` will use a env var like representation instead.

 **Using...** `export BUNDLEUTILS_CREDENTIAL_HASH=false`